learn-co-students/nested-hash-iteration-code-along-re-coded-000/README.md

 end
 ```

 Congrats!
 You made it.
 Test that your method works by running `ruby bin/contacts` in the terminal.
 It should output the hash without strawberry ice cream.
+Also, be sure to run the specs to make sure they pass.